jamirawan/dox/the-languages/html5.md

 {:toc}
 </details>

-Following are the list of tags you will need to be friendly with:
+Following are the list of tags you will need to be friendly with.
+Some of the tags may no longer supported by HTML 5.

 ## ***Basic tags***
 Tags: